Richard Elfman: Film

 Elfman's first directing project was the cult musical film Forbidden Zone, which was shot over a period of three years and released in 1982.
 The film itself was a surreal black and white film version of the Mystic Knights' theatrical show starring its band members and friends; notably, Danny Elfman appears onscreen as Satan, singing a modified version of Cab Calloway's "Minnie the Moocher", while Richard also appears, singing the 1920s song "The Yiddishe Charleston".
 In March 2010, Elfman premiered a colorized version of Forbidden Zone at New York's Museum of Modern Art in conjunction with a Tim Burton exhibition, while a stage musical adaptation, Forbidden Zone: Live in the 6th Dimension, ran at the Sacred Fools Theater Company in Los Angeles from May to June 2010.

 Owing to its cult following, Forbidden Zone still screens in numerous cities and Elfman often performs in a live 20-minute pre-show composed of local artists, involving music, video clips and burlesque choreographed by Anastasia Elfman.
 Facilities allowing, Elfman, an accomplished grill-master, throws a barbecue after the show.
 More recently, theaters have also begun performing "shadow cast" screenings of Forbidden Zone similar to those made famous by The Rocky Horror Picture Show (1975), in which fans who are dressed in character perform in sync alongside the film.
 Elfman sometimes participates by playing characters in these live performances.

-The Syfy channel has run a teaser musical number, "Princess Polly" from Forbidden Zone 2: The Forbidden Galaxy, on its show Monster Man, starring Cleve Hall.
-Elfman opens the Forbidden Zone shadow cast shows (after the march-in) with Erin Holt singing "Princess Polly" live in front of her screened "monster" image on stage.

 Elfman also directed the 1994 horror film Shrunken Heads for Full Moon Entertainment—footage and scenery of which was later reused for sequences in the 1996 Full Moon feature Zarkorr!
 The Invader—and the 1998 horror comedy Modern Vampires, both of which were written by Forbidden Zone writer and former Mystic Knights member Matthew Bright.
 In a 2009 interview, Elfman revealed he had also done various pseudonymous film work under the names "Aristide Sumatra" and "Mahatma Kane Sumatra", including the 1994 Mimi Lesseos martial arts film Streets of Rage.

-Elfman continues to work in film, television and streaming media, including the science fiction comedy Aliens, Clowns & Geeks, which debuted in 2019.
-The film features music by Richard's brother Danny.
+Elfman wrote and directed a musical horror film, titled Bloody Bridget, in 2024.

 Writing, publishing and mixed media

-Elfman has been a published journalist for 30 years, focusing on food, wine, travel and entertainment.
-In 2007, he became a writer for Buzzine magazine, eventually becoming its film editor and then editor-in-chief.
-In 2010, Elfman and his son Louis purchased Buzzine, expanding it online and also creating a Buzzine Bollywood sister site.
-Between 2010 and 2015, Elfman produced 275 Buzzine red carpet, music and celebrity video interviews, as well as developed the web series Buzzine Celebrity House.
+Elfman became a writer for Buzzine magazine, eventually becoming its film editor and then editor-in-chief.

+His first novel, The Schlimazel of Sebreim, a vampire tale, was published by Encyclopocalypse Publications in 2023.
+Elfman has two more novels slated for publication in 2024.

+Elfman is presently engaged to write and develop animation projects for FilmHenge and The Apiary group.